 The Growth Management Act (chapter 36.70A RCW) requires that the City of Mercer Island engage in continuing review and evaluation of its development regulations related to the protection of environmentally critical areas.
 On February 6, 2018, the City Council reviewed the proposed scope of work for evaluating the critical areas regulations and the public engagement plan directed staff to proceed.
 Click here for information regarding the 2018/2019 Critical Areas update.

 The final Shoreline Master Program (SMP) was adopted by the City of Mercer Island in 2015 following an extensive update between 2009 and 2015.
 Preparation of a SMP is mandated by the Washington State Shoreline Management Act (RCW 90.58).
 The SMP regulates development generally within 200 feet of the shoreline of Lake Washington.
 The SMP is intended to address three major policy goals: 1) encourage water-dependent uses; 2) protecting the shoreline natural resources; and 3)promoting public access to the shoreline.
-The SMP is also updated every 8 years to ensure consistency with any amended state regulations.
+The SMP is also updated every 8 years to ensure consistency with any amended state regulations - click here for information regarding the 2018/2019 Shoreline Master Program update.

 What is the Shoreline Master Program?